Erhie/allocate_user_apps/README.md

 # allocate_user_apps

-get user apps with small icon for an app drawer
+get user apps for an app drawer in a list of label, packageName, and small icon of 36 x 36 pixels and a method do start an app

 ## Getting Started